Justcolins/PHASE-4-PROJECT-X-RAY/README.md

 Our mission is to empower KNH with the tools and resources needed to overcome the challenges posed by the ongoing strike and continue delivering high-quality healthcare to patients in need.
 Through our collaboration, we strive to make a positive impact on patient care and outcomes at Kenyatta National Hospital.

 ## Data Understanding:
+The images we used for our project were sourced from https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
+There are 5,856 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).

+Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
+All chest X-ray imaging was performed as part of patients’ routine clinical care.

-The images we used for our project were sourced from (Kaggle link) The nearly 6000 images are classified into two categories: Normal or Pneumonia.
+The nearly 6000 images are classified into two categories: Normal or Pneumonia.
 As provided by Kaggle, the images are divided into three subsets: